 His images of the sea are most notable and identifiable during his prolific career.
 Growing up near the Black Sea, Sulimenko started off not as an artist but as a sailor.
 His later migration led him through Europe, Asia and Africa, where he was privileged to see the sea from many vantage points.
 His portfolio of seascapes overflowed and established him as primarily a maritime portraitist.
-Though rejected from the army before pursuing art, Sulimenko retained a romantic and idealistic notion of the Navy that is evident in his paintings.
+Though rejected by the army before pursuing art, Sulimenko retained a romantic and idealistic notion of the Navy that is evident in his paintings.

 Classically trained and very aware of painting’s emotive resonance, Sulimenko’s work sits at the crux of art history when painters throughout the world were processing the effects of World War II through their canvases.
 Considered a Russian Impressionist, Petr Sulimenko’s work aids narration of a mysterious and complex time in Russian history.
 His work, like other Soviet artists, continues to inform Western eyes of the reality hidden behind the Iron Curtain until the 1990s.